Basic Iframe Integration Guide

 To close the currently open report:

-Step 4a: Linking Multiple Reports
+Step 4a: Linking Multiple Reports (Coming Soon)

 RADPAIR supports linking multiple studies from the same patient into a single combined report.
 This is useful when a radiologist needs to read and report on multiple related studies together (e.g., multiple body parts from the same examination, or comparison studies).